jamesqquick/Build-A-Quiz-App-With-HTML-CSS-and-JavaScript/ReadMe.md

 In this video, we will take our HUD one step further by creating a visual progress bar to track the user's progress through the questions.

-## 7. Create and Scaffold the End Page
+## 7. Create and Style the End Page

 In this video, we will create our End page where we will display the user's achieved score.
 This screen will provide a form for saving the score and links for playing again or going home.